-Analysis | Nintendo is releasing Mario games on Switch for a limited time.
-But... why?
+Analysis | Classic Mario games are coming to Switch for a limited time, baffling fans

 Wait, what?
 If you’re confused, you’re not alone.
 Video game critics and fans took to Twitter following the announcement, clearly baffled by the strange restrictions.
 The limited availability gimmick is extending to “Super Mario Bros.
 35” too (which turns the classic Super Mario Bros. into a battle royale), as well as to certain tie-in events running through to March 2021.

 The language used by Nintendo hasn’t made things much clearer.
 A news release from the company states that “Super Mario 3D All Stars” will be delisted from the eShop on “approximately” Mar.
 31, 2021.
-(It will also likely be permanently playable in your library so long as you don’t delete it).
 “Super Mario Bros.
 35” is only playable from Oct.
 1 to the end of March, as detailed in that same news release and in the Nintendo Direct.

 From a branding standpoint, these releases are meant as a celebration of the “Super Mario Bros.”
 35th anniversary.
 Still, it’s mind-boggling to have them release for a few months, only to be taken down from the Nintendo eShop and removed from retail stores at a later date.